-

 - Locate the option to enable the Polylang / WPML setup and activate it.

-3 Example Setup Pages
+Step 3 Example Setup Pages

 In the following example, we will demonstrate the utilization of two languages, namely English and French.
 Specifically, we will focus on the "Services" page and its corresponding French version, "Prestations de service."
 Our objective is to employ the Help Dialog Widgets to effectively configure the Help dialogs for both pages in each language.